-Several theories were advanced to shed light on the history of agriculture.
-Wikipedia (2010) lists and describes six theories on its origins: oasis, hilly flanks, feasting model, demographic, evolutionary or intentionality, and demographic theories.
+Several theories were advanced to shed light on the history of agriculture, particularly how it started.
+These include the oasis, hilly flanks, feasting model, demographic, evolutionary or intentionality, and domestication theories.
+These are briefly described below:

 2. Hilly Flanks Theory.
 This was proposed in 1948 by Robert Braidwood, an American archaeologist and anthropologist who did work in Turkey.
 This theory, popularized by V. G. Childe in his book "The Most Ancient Near-East" (1928), argues that the likely beginning of agriculture is an upland location with frequent rainfall so that crops can be grown without the need of supplying irrigation water.

-Also called Propinquity Theory (Hirst n.d.), it postulated that agriculture started in the hilly flanks of the Tauros and Zagros mountains.
+Also called Propinquity Theory (Hirst n.d.), it postulated that agriculture started in the hilly flanks of the Tauros and Zagros mountains (Iran, Iraq, Turkey).
 Further, Hilly Flanks refers to the wooded lower slopes of these mountains that make up the western peripheries of the Fertile Crescent where ancient Sumer was located.

 3. Feasting Model Theory.
 Proposed by Bryan Hayden, this theory states that agriculture was the necessary result of ostentatious displays of power.
 By habitually throwing feasts as a means of exerting dominance, large quantities of food had to be assembled.